🖩AI Calculator Tool

 Output: 6

-To find the LCD of 1/2 and 1/3: the denominators are 2 and 3.
+To find the LCD of 1/2 and 1/3, first identify the denominators: 2 and 3.
 The least common multiple (LCM) of 2 and 3 is 6, so the LCD is 6.
+This means both fractions can be rewritten with 6 as the denominator: 1/2 = 3/6 and 1/3 = 2/6.
+Now they can be added or subtracted easily.

 Input: 3/4, 5/6, 7/8